 Some of us are alive mostly for the books delivered in their inboxes (e-books) or on their doorsteps.
 Okay, that may have been a tad too grim, but let us not make it about me.
 But, you get it, we LOVE the freebies.

 But again you have not seen our inbox and the number of emails we receive soliciting reviews in a week.
 I can only imagine the state of the popular bloggers out there.
 And to add to the issue, there are several blogs that do not accept indie books for reviews.

-So how can you, as a newbie/self-published author, make your attempt to reach your blogger more successful?
-Read on what book bloggers want to tell you, the authors about book reviewing.
+So how can you, as a newbie/self-published author, make your attempt to reach bloggers more successful?
+Read on what book bloggers want to tell you, authors, about book reviewing.

 1) Get to know us